The Shareholder Rights and Activism Review: Canada

 ii Majority voting – CBCA requirements

 Although the TSX began requiring that all TSX-listed companies implement majority voting policies prior to the 2015 proxy season, some institutional investors and the CCGG continued to see these policies as inadequate because they relied on a system of director resignations that leaves open the possibility that resignations are declined in exceptional circumstances.
 In response to lobbying by institutional investors and the CCGG, the Canadian parliament amended the CBCA in 2016 such that directors receiving less than majority support from shareholders in an uncontested election would not be elected as a matter of law, eliminating the need for reliance on resignations.
-While these amendments have been passed, they have not yet been declared in force.
+While these amendments have been passed, their coming into force continues to be postponed.

-The strict requirement for majority approval in order to gain election could prove to be a powerful tool for dissident shareholders and controlling shareholders because it provides a means to target directors for removal, without having to run a rival slate of directors or to rely on the target board accepting a resignation of the targeted director.
+The strict requirement for majority approval in order to gain election could prove to be a powerful tool for dissident shareholders and controlling shareholders by providing a means to target directors for removal without having to run a rival slate of directors or to rely on the target board accepting a resignation of the targeted director.

 iii Diversity disclosure